 For shy cats and kittens make sure to spend a lot of time sitting with them, offering treats and toys, and building up your bond.
 Do not try to rush your new kitten (or cat) into liking you, as you could scare them and make it harder for them to trust you.
 Bonding can take time so be patient.

-5) If you have other pets in the home you will need to move more slowly, keep your new cat in the guest room for at least 2 weeks, and gradually introduce them to your other cat/s or your dogs.
+5) If you have other pets in the home you will need to move more slowly, keep your new cat in their separate room for at least one week, and gradually introduce them to your other cat/s or your dogs.
 Make sure your dogs have been cat tested!
 If your dog has a strong prey drive then a cat is probably not a good fit for your family.
 Dogs can move quickly so make sure to use a lot of caution when introducing your new cat to your dog/s.
 Your cat may take a few days, weeks, or even months to adjust to your other pets, so be patient.
 Give a lot of treats, pets, and praise when your cat is near your other pets as positive reinforcement.
 Hissing is normal!
 However you do not want your cats to get in a fight, so take it slow.
 Feed your cats on opposite sides of the bedroom door, swap scents by trading cat beds so they can get used to each others scents (this can be done for dogs too).

 Pheromone diffusers like Feliway (available on Amazon) can help some cats relax and be more comfortable when you are introducing them to another cat or kitten (or dog).